 - Weasel Mascot: According to Pottermore, my Patronus is a mink.
 I can't say the comparison isn't apt.

-- Wiki Curator: For everything Inspector Lynley, Honor Harrington, and Code Black, as well as Call the Midwife when it's airing.
+- Wiki Curator: For Amy Klobuchar and Jemma Redgrave, as well as everything All Creatures Great & Small (2020), Inspector Lynley, Honor Harrington, Code Black, and Call the Midwife.